pultzlucas/templo/guides/save-templates.md

 # How to save templates in repository

 prerequisits:
-- Have Templo installed in your computer.
+- Have Templo installed in your computer

 At the beginning of the process you need to have a structure of files and folders to save.